jerrymooyman/jerrymooyman.github.io/_posts/2016-05-08-javascript-design-patterns.md

 var object = new MyObject('hello', 'world!');
 ```

-The new keyworkd
+The new keyword

 * creates a brand new object
 * links to an object prototype
-* binds 'this' to the new object scope
+* binds `this` to the new object scope
-* implicityly returns 'this'
+* implicitly returns `this`

-The drawback is that the 'toString' function is duplicated for each copy of the MyObject.
+The drawback is that the `toString` function is duplicated for each copy of the MyObject.
-An improvement would be to move the 'toString' function to the prototype.
+An improvement would be to move the `toString` function to the prototype.
 This is done by using the following format:
 className.prototype.methodname = function(args) { ... }